Dungog Wastewater Treatment Works and Wastewater Pump Station Upgrade

 The Dungog WWTW was commissioned in 1938 and we acquired the plant in 2008 from the Dungog Council.

-The new Dungog WWTW will use the modern technology and innovative design to replace the ageing 1930 system, enabling improved reuse of recycled water and effluent, and improved water quality.
-We are also working with our recycled water customer to get maximum benefit while reduce water releases to the Williams River.
+The new Dungog WWTW uses modern technology and innovative design to enable improved reuse of recycled water and effluent, and improved water quality.
+We are continuing to work with our recycled water customer to get maximum benefit while reducing water releases to the Williams River.

-Our lead contractor for this project is John Holland.
+Our lead contractor for this project was John Holland Group.

 - August 2019: Work started on construction of the new WWTW

-- Mid 2020: New pump station and rising main construction begins
+- June 2021: New pump station and rising main construction begins

-- Early 2021: Completion of new WWTW, pump station and rising main.
+- September 2022: Completion of new pump station and rising main.